Theory of Evolution development Charles Darwin - Alfred Russel Wallace and Malthus' Essay on Population

 extracts from my manuscripts.

-and other persons', reaction to the emergence of the then newly posited Theory of Evolution:-
+An eminent scientific contemporary, Thomas Henry Huxley, later recorded his own reaction to the emergence of the Theory of Evolution:-

 And I may, therefore, further suppose that the publication of the Darwin and Wallace papers in 1858, and still more that of the 'Origin' in 1859, had the effect upon them of the flash of light,